High-Risk Pregnancy Program

 Your plan may include breastfeeding/chestfeeding support and counseling from a participating provider.
 This benefit also includes a free breast pump from an HMSA participating provider or medical pharmacy.

-To find out if your plan has implemented the ACA breast pump provisions, please check your Guide to Benefits, which you may access through My Account.
+To find out if your plan has implemented the Affordable Care Act breast pump provisions, please check your Guide to Benefits, which you may access through My Account.
 Once logged in to My Account, click on Benefits, select Medical Benefits, then scroll down to find Guides.
 Select Medical and the GTB will open.
 If your plan’s Guide to Benefits isn’t online, call HMSA.

 General